Titanic Museum Belfast, Northern Ireland

 The Olympic Suite:

 This one is also as deluxe as the Titanic Suite.
-Smaller weddings can be planned here and it is suitable for lovely drink receptions as well.
+Smaller weddings can be planned here and are suitable for lovely drink receptions.

 The Andrews Gallery:

-This superb place is a modern one and with amazing views of the Drawing Offices of Harland and Wolff.
-You can order your own personalized designs and all your detailed recommendations will be made to make your day as perfect as you want.
+This superb place is modern, with amazing views of the Drawing Offices of Harland and Wolff.
+You can order your personalized designs and all your detailed recommendations will be made to make your day as perfect as possible.

-Weddings are performed here too, with its four decks where you can take the best photographs.
+Weddings are also performed here, with four decks where you can take the best photographs.

 The Giant Atrium:

-It is 20,000 square foot and is inspired by the scaffolding, gantries and cranes that surrounded the Titanic and the Olympic.
+It is 20,000 square feet and is inspired by the scaffolding, gantries and cranes surrounding the Titanic and the Olympics.
 The place here is suitable for your cultural performances and special receptions.
-If your event includes acrobats of any kind or musical shows, Giant Atrium is the place for you since it has a 60-ft high ceiling gantry.
+If your event includes acrobats or musical shows, Giant Atrium is the place for you since it has a 60-ft high ceiling gantry.

 Titanic Slipways:

 Titanic slipways are where Titanic was built and launched in 1911, over 100 years ago.
 The three slipways were re-engineered by Harland & Wolff in 1907 into two larger ones.
-Which could accept the huge hulls of the new Olympic ships.
-They are located behind Titanic Belfast, providing a huge outdoor venue option for holding big events.
+Which could accept the massive hulls of the new Olympic ships.
+They are behind Titanic Belfast, providing a vast outdoor venue for significant events.

 Wedding Experience at Titanic Museum